dekuNukem/PicoRC/appleii.md

 First choice retains the original connector which has a perfect fit.

-Second choice you get to keep the old PSU intact, but the new connector is slightly different.
+Second choice keeps the old PSU intact, but new connector is slightly different.

 You can also [buy a new connector](https://www.digikey.co.uk/en/products/detail/te-connectivity-amp-connectors/1-640520-0/187722) and [contacts](https://www.digikey.co.uk/en/products/detail/te-connectivity-amp-connectors/641294-1/289717) here.